 Variations of coconut chutney

-Like I said before, Coconut chutney can be made with lots of variations.
+Like I said before, Coconut or nariyal chutney can be made with lots of variations.
 Let us look at some more of these variations.
 I hope that you find something new here that you can try today.

 Coriander seed - By adding coriander seeds and two red chilies to the grated coconut, it makes yet another authentic coconut chutney.
 This version suits well for dosas that do not involve fermenting batter, like wheat dosa or Rava dosa.